Amrykid/Kukkii/README.md

 ## Kukkii
-Kukkii (Japanese for *Cookie*) is a simple, asynchronous Key-Value object system inspired by memcached and [Akavache](http://github.com/Akavache/Akavache) for .NET (Desktop, WP8 and WinRT).
+Kukkii (Japanese for *Cookie*) is a simple, asynchronous Key-Value object system inspired by memcached and [Akavache](http://github.com/Akavache/Akavache) for UWP.
 The aim is to create something relatively simple, small and easy to use.

 ### Why Kukkii?
 I created Kukkii out of laziness, really.
 I was using Akavache for a cross-platform .NET project (WPF and WP8) and I ran into problems because I was using the deprecated Akavache filesystem drivers.
 Instead of switching